TECHNICAL STAFF

 DARREN SAWATZKY

-Named the eighth head coach of the Kickers on November 6, 2019, and later adding the title of Chief Sporting Officer on November 19, 2020, Darren Sawatzky is ushering in a new era for one of the most historic clubs in U.S. Soccer.
+Named the eighth head coach of the Kickers on November 6, 2019, and later adding the title of Chief Sporting Officer on November 19, 2020, Darren Sawatzky has ushered in a new era for one of the most historic clubs in U.S. Soccer.

 The Kickers made their first postseason appearance since the 2016 season during Sawatzky’s second season at the helm.
 The club finished with a second-straight winning record in the regular season as Terzaghi and Akira Fitzgerald led the team from either end of the pitch.
 Terzaghi won his second-straight MVP and Golden Boot award while Fitzgerald was named Goalkeeper of the Year.
 Both players finished as All-League First Team.